Community action agencies in Wisconsin.

 Assistance in filing income taxes is offered from the Volunteer Income Tax Assistance program.
 It offers low-income households free preparation in preparing and filing their federal and state income taxes.
 Specialists will help you apply for any eligible tax credits, such as earned income tax, homestead, or child tax credits.

 The Financial Services Program will focus on helping clients acquire and improve the skills they need to increase their financial stability.
 Non-profit credit counselors provide assistance for individuals experiencing a short-term financial crisis.
-Most adults who are helped will receive free budget counseling too.
+Most adults who are helped will receive free budget counseling too and giving tips on how to save money.
 People who may be interested in improving their money-management skills and overall financial literacy from contact their nearby community action agency.
+Find more suggesstiond on saving money on bills.

 Grant programs and referrals from community action agencies